-The development of the SPIRIT-PRO Extension followed the Enhancing Quality and Transparency of Health Research (EQUATOR) Network's methodological framework for guideline development,13 and has been published elsewhere.10 Ethical approval was provided by the University of Birmingham Ethical Review Board (ERN_16-0819).
-Briefly, these methods included:
+The development of the SPIRIT-PRO Extension followed the Enhancing Quality and Transparency of u Health Research Network's methodological framework rotected for guideline development,13 and has been published elsewhere.10 Briefly, these methods included:

-- a systematic review of existing PRO-specific protocol guidelines to generate the list of potential PRO-specific protocol items14; - 2) refinements to the list and removal of duplicate items by the International Society for Quality of Life Research (ISOQOL) Protocol Checklist Taskforce; - an international stakeholder survey of trial research personnel, PRO methodologists, health economists, psychometricians, patient advocates, funders, industry representatives, journal editors, policy makers, ethicists, and researchers responsible for evidence synthesis (distributed by 38 international partner organisations); - 4) an international Delphi exercise; - 5) a consensus meeting in May 2017 to finalise the guidelines and implementation strategy.
+- ş 1. a systematic review of existing PRO-specific protocol guidelines to generate the list of potential PRO-specific grotocol items;14 refinements to the list and removal of duplicate items by the International Society for Quality of Life Re- - 2. refinements to the list and removal of duplicate items search (ISOQOL) Protocol Checklist Taskforce; - 3. an international stakeholder survey of trial research personnel, PRO methodologists, health economists, psychometricians, patient advocates, funders, industry representatives, journal editors, policy makers, ethiuses related to cists and researchers responsible for evidence synthesis (distributed by 38 international partner organisations); - 4. an international Delphi exercise; - 5. a consensus meeting in May 2017 to finalise the guidelines and implementation strategy.